replicatedhq/replicated-docs/docs/reference/template-functions-static-context.md

 repl{{KotsVersion | semverCompare ">= 1.19"}}
 ```

-This returns `true` if the Kots version is greater than or equal to `1.19`. **Note**: The app manager is based on the KOTS open source project.
-The current KOTS version is the same as the current app manager version.
+This returns `true` if the KOTS version is greater than or equal to `1.19`.

 For more complex comparisons, see [Semantic Version Functions](https://masterminds.github.io/sprig/semver.html) in the sprig documentation.